2. Board of Directors, Nominating Committee, Remuneration Committee, Audit Committee, Independent Auditors

 Mr. Hiroo Unoura serves as an Outside Director of the Company.
 Also, he has abundant expertise and experience as a top management executive active in cutting-edge fields, working on strengthening competitiveness and profitability of the domestic business as well as expanding the global business at NIPPON TELEGRAPH AND TELEPHONE CORPORATION.

-Ms. Ruth Marie Jarman serves as Outside Director of the Company.
-She also founded and serves as Representative Director and President of Jarman International KK.
-She is expected to use her abundant experience and extensive knowledge in global expansion, inbound businesses, and support for women’s activities in the management of the Company.
+Ms. Ruth Marie Jarman serves as an Outside Director of the Company.
+As the CEO of Jarman International KK, she has abundant experience and deep insight in global expansion, inbound businesses and support for women’s activities in the management of the Company.

 Mr. Tadaaki Sugiyama serves as an Outside Director of the Company.
 He has been an officer responsible for the Legal & Compliance Division at Kao Corporation over many years.
-He was representative director of The Association of Corporate Legal Departments, which has now 1,300 corporate members, from 2011 to 2018.
+He was representative director of The Association of Corporate Legal Departments.
 He has thus extensive experience and great insight in the field of legal affairs and compliance.

 Mr. Ayumi Uzawa serves as an Outside Director of the Company.
 As a certified public accountant, he has a high degree of professionalism in financial and accounting affairs.
 He has been an outside officer at many companies and a member of an independent committee.
-He is expected to use his abundant experience and extensive knowledge, particularly in the field of finance and accounting, in providing supervision, advice, etc. regarding the execution of duties by Directors from an expert perspective.
+He has abundant experience and deep insight particularly in the field of finance and accounting.

 4.5 Attendance